Libraries, Archives, Collections

 - There's a radio station in Sacramento which is run by highschoolers, with a 10-watt (mono) transmitter reaching a 5-mile radius, called 91.5 KYDS.
 I haven't been able to find an internet stream anywhere, but it's a great listen if you're ever in the area.
 There were a few dedicated weekly shows, but the bulk of the programming was just whatever the kids wanted to play, punctuated by haphazard and occasionally interminable airbreaks.
 They were constantly dropping stuff that was totally off my radar.

-- Keygen Jukebox: I'm not familiar with the original context for this, but it's got some solid general MIDI bops.
+- Keygen Jukebox: I'm not familiar with the original context for this, but I love the site design, and it's got some solid janky computer bops.

 - IMSLP: Free sheet music, audio recordings, and MIDI files.